Mobile payment solutions for small businesses guide

 - Existing systems: Does it integrate with your accounting or ecommerce platform?

-- Payout speed: Can you wait 1-3 days for funds, or do you need same-day access?
+- Payout speed: Can you wait 1 to 3 days for funds, or do you need same-day access?

 Start Accepting Mobile Payments and Never Miss a Sale